How to Store, Freeze, and Refresh Bread

 The ultimate how-to-guide for storing, freezing, and refreshing sourdough or fresh bread at home!

 As most of you know, I’ve gotten very into bread baking over the past six months!
-I started my very own sourdough starter (Breadley Cooper) this past July and have been regularly making bread with him ever since.
+I started my very own sourdough starter (Breadley Cooper) this past July and have been regularly making this sourdough bread recipe ever since.

-It was one of the most fun projects that I tackled in 2018 and I can’t wait to share more sourdough bread resources with you this year.
+It was one of the most fun projects that I tackled in the last year and I can’t wait to share more sourdough bread resources with you this year.
 If you’re looking to get started, be sure to check out my extensive list of sourdough bread tools for beginner and experienced bread bakers.